About Our Youth Programs Department

-Youth and Pre-College Programs at UCC serve approximately 2,000 young students annually.
-Teens attending more than two dozen area high schools benefit from mentoring, meaningful volunteer service, prevention programming, academic guidance and much more.
-Persistence programming – programs aimed at increasing student retention in college and ultimately the achievement of degree completion – provides access for college students to academic, financial and career advising in addition to opportunities for students to enhance their social and professional networks.
+The Youth Programs Department at UCC serves approximately 2,000 students annually.
+Youth attending more than two dozen area high schools benefit from mentoring, meaningful volunteer service, financial education, academic guidance, and much more.
+Persistence programming—programs aimed at increasing student retention in college and ultimately degree completion—provides access for college students to academic, financial, and career advising in addition to opportunities for students to enhance their social and professional networks.

-Youth and Pre-College Program participants engage in a number of personal development activities throughout the summer that focus on five key areas of growth:
+Youth and Pre-College Program participants engage in a number of personal developmental activities throughout the year that focus on five key areas of growth:

 - Students successful in high school and beyond will build a bridge to self-sufficiency for Hispanics.

 - Future leaders of Hispanic origin will be nurtured to fill the existing gaps for such leadership.

 The UCC Pre-College Program prepares students for the rigors of high school, supports them during secondary education, and facilitates entry into and success through college.
 Our staff provides students and their parents with the information, experiences, and support necessary for students to attain a college degree and pursue their chosen career path.
 Pre-college advisors serve students and families holistically by providing guidance for educational, personal, peer, and family matters.

 From the onset of their involvement in UCC’s precollege programming, our students are working with college advisors and making plans for the next steps.
 98% of BGCS alumni graduate high school, and 78% of last year’s alumni enrolled in two- or four-year higher education programs.

 Program advisors are responsible for a single cohort of students and follow their cohort through all four years of high school.